What Are The Most Common Back Injuries?

 Ligaments are the strong fibrous bands that limit the amount of movement available at each spinal level.
 Stretching ligaments too far or too quickly will tear them with subsequent bleeding into the surrounding tissues, causing swelling and pain.
 Awkward lifting, sports injuries, and motor vehicle accidents are prevalent causes.
 Just as in other regions of the body, physiotherapy hastens ligament healing and relieves pain so that you can enjoy life again as soon as possible.

 More info: Back Ligament Sprains

-The annulus is the outer section of the spinal disc, consisting of several layers of multi-directional fibrocartilaginous fibres all densely packed to create a wall around the glycoprotein filled jelly-like disc nucleus.
-A disc bulge (commonly referred to as a slipped disc), can potentially press against or irritate the nerve where it exits from the spine.
+A disc bulge (slipped disc) occurs when the annulus weakens and subsequently bulges to press against or irritate the nerve where it exits from the spine.
 This nerve pinch can cause back pain, spasms, cramping, numbness, pins and needles, or pain in your legs.

 More info: Bulging Discs

 You can also fracture your spine if the force involved is highly traumatic or you have a low bone density (e.g. osteoporosis).

 Poor posture when sitting, standing or lifting at work can place unnecessary stress on your spine.
 Muscles fatigue, ligaments overstretch, discs stretch, and spinal joints and nerves under pain-causing pressure.